How to delete apps from Launchpad on your Mac

 But here’s a thing

 Although it removes the app from your Mac, it doesn’t get rid of all of its associated files.
 So, if you use this as a way to uninstall applications, you will be left with a lot of unnecessary and junk files on your Mac.
-It’s much better to use a dedicated uninstaller.
-You can either use one provided by the app developer or a universal uninstaller like CleanMyMac X, which can uninstall multiple apps quickly and easily.
-We’ll show you how to use it later in the article.
+You can get rid of them by deleting apps manually — the steps are below.

 This works for apps that appear as folders in your Applications.